ACP Sessions

 GoClaw currently supports:

-• the cursor ACP driver
+• the cursor and grok ACP drivers

 • a local stdio transport